I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 Aponogeton Crispus is not very light-demanding.

-But you should provide it at least 0.5 watts of light per liter.
+But you should provide at least 0.5 watts of light per liter.

 What’s the best place to keep it in the tank?